mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 ### Lessons learned

 - Workflows that let you apply custom patches to other projects provide a pleasant sense of freedom.
   - You get to do whatever you want because the changes only affect you.
-And if you have a workflow that makes patching easy, you don't feel the burden of taking on tasks associated with building the code.
+And if you have a workflow that makes patching easy, you don't feel the burden of building a special version of the code.

 ### Goals for next month